 Did you know that studies show that there is a $3.27 return on investment for every dollar spent?
 That is impressive.

-The return is a result of the positive affect that a Workplace Wellness Program has on things like productivity, health-care-related costs, smoking cessation, and employee engagement/retention.
+The return is a result of the positive effect that a Workplace Wellness Program has on things like productivity, health-care-related costs, smoking cessation, and employee engagement/retention.

 With returns like that isn’t it time to invest in your workforce?
 What changes are you willing to make to support your employees toward a healthier, happier and more productive new year?